Juliane von Herz, art historian, works as independent curator, consultant and writer.

 Seasoned collectors may not need help in finding new works to buy, JvH could however, support the development of the collection by using our network of contacts to get the best price for works of art the collector no longer wishes to keep, thus freeing up funds for buying new works to help the collection to develop further.

 For those who know what they want but don’t have the time to searching and seeking out new artists JvH Art Advisory can take over the full management of the collection, building it according to the collector’s own ideas.

 Being a first time buyer is exciting but can be daunting, because it is hard to know where to start.
 The best way to develop an idea of what kind of collection one wants and how to make it personal must be to immerse oneself in the art on show at contemporary fairs, galleries and in artists’ studios.

 JvH can help by making sure the new collector sees the best emerging art, which will both endure and resonate with his or her evolving ideas.

-Salotto Buono is the name of a Jour Fixe creating a space for regular social and intellectual exchanges in a private setting at the premises of J. and P. Herz in Frankfurt's Westend.
+Salotto Buono is the name of a Jour Fixe creating a space for regular social and intellectual exchanges in a private setting at the premises of J. Herz in Frankfurt's Westend.

 The starting point of any session at Salotto is a keen interest of the hosts and most of the "members" in everything close to the arts.
-The sessions, taking place about 4 times a year, and following sometimes a yearly theme have been developed as a distinct ritual.
-Subsequent to an informal chat over some Aperitivo, the speaker of the evening is delivering a short talk reflecting on a certain topic.
-This is serving as a platform for an informal discussion between all participants and coordinated by the hosts.
+The sessions, taking place up to 3 times a year, and following sometimes a yearly theme have been developed as a distinct ritual since 2008 by Juliane v.
+Herz.
+Subsequent to an informal chat over some Aperitivo, the speakers of the evening are delivering a short talk reflecting on a certain topic.
+This is serving as a platform for an informal discussion between all participants and coordinated by the host.
 The evening then closes on a communal and casual dinner in the kitchen.